kaylubh/ten-thousand/README.md

 #### Tests

-From root of project directory run `pytest -m version_1`
+From root of project directory run `pytest`